wordofwarning/wordofwarning.org/current/2013-emergency/index.md

 show: "A free day-out for the curious." # the name of the show
 artist_size: 1
 show_size: 3
-header_image: "header.jpg"
+header_image:

 # ABOUT THE SHOW - LAYOUT
 # artist_size # optional - size of artist name 1-5.
 Default is 1.
 Set longer names to lower values
 # show_size # optional - size of show name 2-5.
 Default is 2.
 Set longer names to lower values
-# optional custom background image, relative to current page
+# header_image: "header.jpg" # optional custom background image, relative to current page

 ---
 *Presented by* Word of Warning, Blank Media Collective + Z-arts